Trade directory · Fargo metro · North Dakota

 1

-Complete 4 years of documented HVAC experience working under a licensed contractor, or finish an approved apprenticeship program through a trade school or union.
+Complete 4 years of verifiable HVAC experience under licensed contractor or finish approved apprenticeship program.
+Document all experience with employer verification letters.

 2